lutze/verdoy/docs/backend/completed_backend_projects/ENTITY_MIGRATION_PLAN.md

 ## Overview

-The LMS Core API now uses a pure entity approach where all entities (users, projects, organizations, devices) are stored in the `entities` table with specialized fields in the `properties` JSONB column.
+The VerdoyLab API now uses a pure entity approach where all entities (users, projects, organizations, devices) are stored in the `entities` table with specialized fields in the `properties` JSONB column.

 ## Entity Types